Gorlin Syndrome – Definition

 The following X-ray diagnostics are generally required to confirm the diagnosis:

-Blood relatives of an individual with a confirmed PTCH1 or SUFU mutation should undergo genetic testing for a PTCH1 and/or SUFU mutation as soon as possible, specifically in light of the early occurrence of medulloblastoma.
+Blood relatives of an individual with a confirmed pathogenic PTCH1 or SUFU variant should undergo genetic testing for a pathogenic PTCH1 and/or SUFU variant as soon as possible, specifically in light of the early occurrence of medulloblastoma.

 In pediatric oncology, particularly in patients with SHH-activated medulloblastoma, it is essential to rule out Gorlin syndrome – even if no other syndrome features are present.